faytekin/cordova-plugin-browsersync-gen2/README.md

 ```

 ### Integrate into your workflow
-You can also `require('cordova-plugin-browser-sync')` in your node module and use the `changeHost` function and `browserSyncServer` directly in your existing workflow.
+You can also `require('cordova-plugin-browsersync-gen2')` in your node module and use the `changeHost` function and `browserSyncServer` directly in your existing workflow.

 ## Options